Coding-champ/Stock-Watchlist/frontend/README.md

 npm start
 ```

-The app will run on [http://localhost:3000](http://localhost:3000) and automatically proxy API requests to the backend on port 8000.
+The app will run on [http://localhost:3000](http://localhost:3000) and automatically proxy API requests to the backend (see `src/setupProxy.js`).

 ### Build for Production